-A visit to the A&E Department is often unexpected.
-Your GP or a specialist in the hospital can refer you to the Emergencies Department.
-If you are in doubt whether admission to the A&E is necessary, we advise you to contact your GP first.
-If you cannot contact your GP, you can always go to the A&E Department on your own initiative.
+A visit to the A&E is often unexpected.
+Your GP or a specialist in the hospital can refer you to the A&E. If you are not sure whether admission to the A&E is necessary, we advise you to contact your GP first.

 - The international JCI label for quality of care